Home/Blog/Lifestyle/Lifestyle Management/12 Healthy High-Carb Foods for Energy and Nutrition

 What is the healthiest carb?

-The healthiest carbs are complex carbohydrates like whole grains, fruits, vegetables, and legumes.
-These provide fibre, vitamins, and steady energy without spiking blood sugar levels.
+The healthiest carbohydrates are complex carbohydrates, such as whole grains (oats, quinoa), fruits, vegetables, and legumes (beans, lentils).
+These provide fibre, vitamins, and minerals that result in a steadier release of energy without dramatic spikes in blood sugar levels.

 Is rice high in carbs?

 Yes, rice is high in carbohydrates.
-White rice has more simple carbs, while brown rice is a healthier option with complex carbs and fibre.
+White rice has a higher glycemic index (GI), meaning it can cause a quicker rise in blood sugar, while brown rice is a healthier option as a complex carbohydrate rich in fibre and micronutrients.

 What are high-carb foods?